yuhko-msft/microsoft-graph-docs/api-reference/beta/api/windowsupdates-updatableasset-enrollassets.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Enroll an updatableAsset in update management by the deployment service.
-An azureADDevice can be enrolled in update management; an updatableAssetGroup cannot be enrolled in update management.
+Enroll an updatable asset in update management by the deployment service.

+An [azureADDevice](../resources/windowsupdates-azureaddevice.md) can be enrolled in update management; an [updatableAssetGroup](../resources/windowsupdates-updatableassetgroup.md) cannot be enrolled in update management.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).